stealthBS/demo1-repo/AI notes.md

 *`>> 📤+Upload+ the staement or we can copy-paste the whole list here`*
 *`Remove any line items not related to travel.
 Keep only flights, hotels, rental cars, and public transport.`*
+So, then it start providing those specific data.
+And then to sum up (total) these expenses with catogorization, we prompt like :
 *`Add up all the expenses and summarize them by category.`*

+So, we can do like this with any kind of complex documents.

 ----